 WOMEN'S HEART HEALTH:

-- The Pollin Institute has initiated community outreach programs in Haredi and Arab neighborhoods to raise awareness about preventive heart health and empower women to be forces for change in nutrition and exercise in those communities.
+- The Pollin Center has initiated community outreach programs in Haredi and Arab neighborhoods to raise awareness about heart disease risks and to empower women to become catalysts for lifestyle changes.